flutter/codelabs/dartpad_codelabs/src/box_and_text_decoration/container/instructions.md

 );
 ```

+## Your turn

-Your turn: Use the `Container` widget to simplify the sample code on the right!
+Use the `Container` widget to simplify the sample code on the right!
 Container not only contains `Padding` and `DecoratedBox` shortcuts, it also
 combines several other Widgets into one.
 Play around with different arguments
 you can pass to the `Container` constructor!